snakebyte69/Agon-Light-Experiments/README.md

 # Agon-Light-Experiments
-Test code that may not work for others to read and provide advice My limited knowledge + ChatGPT
+Test code that may not work for others to read and provide advice My limited knowledge + ChatGPT + Help from actual experts Goals
-Goals
 - Successfully get a fabGL command to the ESP32 under CP/M using
   - Z80 assembly